-1.6 VOLUNTEER AGREEMENT
+VOLUNTEER AGREEMENT

 The 'Volunteer Agreement Form' is included in the Appendix (s 19.7) of the Snowdome Foundation Charter and Handbook.
-The form must be completed and submitted to the Foundation prior to the stated commencement date.
+The form must be completed and submitted to Snowdome prior to the stated commencement date.

 The 'Volunteer Agreement Form' must be provided to prospective volunteers in conjunction with the Volunteer Handbook